cloud-gov/cg-site/content/intro/overview/what-is-cloudgov.md

 ### What is your responsibility
 cloud.gov is a FedRAMP compliant Platform as a Service (Paas).
 What this means is that agencies can deploy their application on a FedRAMP compliant platform and just be responsible app code.
 The way it works is cloud.gov’s compliance is encapsulated within a boundary.
 All components within that boundary are cloud.gov’s responsibility in terms of maintaining and operating the platform.
 The specific items that cloud.gov is responsible for are the following:

-- Infrastructure
+* Platform Infrastructure
-- Supported Buildpacks
+* Platform Supported Buildpacks
-- OS
+* Platform OS
-- Anti-Malware
+* Platform Anti-Malware
-- Network Security
+* Platform Network Security
-- Continuous Monitoring
+* Platform Continuous Monitoring
-- Versioning
+* Platform Versioning
-- Load Balancing
+* Platform Load Balancing
-- Scaling
+* Platform Scaling
-- Logging
+* Platform Logging
-- Alerting
+* Platform Alerting

 Anything outside of the cloud.gov boundary is the responsibility of the tenant which can vary depending on the configuration on the app.